maplibre/maplibre-react-native/.github/pull_request_template.md

 <!--
-Hi there and thank you for your change proposal!
+Hi there and thank you for your PR!

 Please fill out the following template to make the review process as quick and smooth as possible.